 - Defense and Protection -- Civil Proceedings -- Defense and protection against loss, damage or expense will be provided to:

-- Employees -- An officer, faculty member, or other employee of the University in connection with any claim or suit allegedly rising out of the performance of duties for, or employment with, or by The Curators of the University of Missouri, a public corporation; and
+- Employees -- An officer, faculty member, or other employee of (a) the University of Missouri or (b) a subsidiary or affiliate of the University that has been designated as eligible for coverage under this Rule by the Assistant Vice President of Management Services in connection with any claim or suit allegedly rising out of the performance of duties for, or employment with, or by The Curators of the University of Missouri, a public corporation, or a designated University subsidiary or affiliate; and

 - Such an officer, faculty member or employee who, individually or with others is named a defendant in legal actions or is the subject of a claim submits a request for such defense and protection to the President.

 (1) A brief description of the circumstances surrounding the incident giving rise to the legal action or claim; and

 (2) Documentation to verify that the named individual was acting within the scope of his or her official duties at the time of the incident; and

 (3) A copy of the summons or petition served on the named individual or any other information concerning the claim.

 - The President determines that the named individual was acting in good faith and within the scope of his/her employment or authority.